Minnesota Duluth Bulldogs

 The Minnesota Duluth Bulldogs are the athletic teams that represent the University of Minnesota Duluth.
 They were first named Bulldogs in 1933.
 Their colors are maroon and gold.
 The school competes in the NCAA's Division II and the Northern Sun Intercollegiate Conference in all sports except ice hockey.
 The men's team competes in the National Collegiate Hockey Conference, and the women's hockey program compete in the Western Collegiate Hockey Association.
 Both hockey conferences are Division I. They are also known for having a strong club sports program, especially in ultimate frisbee, lacrosse, rugby, alpine skiing and ice hockey.

 In 2008, the undefeated Bulldogs won the NCAA Division II National Football Championship—the first Division II championship in any sport at the school.
 On December 18, 2010, the Bulldogs won their second Division II national title in football.
 On April 9, 2011, the Bulldogs men's ice hockey program won its first NCAA Division I national championship, beating Michigan 3–2 in overtime.
 The Bulldog women's ice hockey program has won five NCAA Division I national titles.

 Intercollegiate programs

 The UMD Bulldogs compete in the 16 following sports:

+Football

 Men's ice hockey

-The Minnesota–Duluth Bulldogs men's hockey program plays at the NCAA Division I level as a member of the National Collegiate Hockey Conference.
+The Minnesota Duluth Bulldogs men's hockey program plays at the NCAA Division I level as a member of the National Collegiate Hockey Conference.
 The Bulldogs play off campus in downtown Duluth, Minnesota at the new AMSOIL Arena.
 The team has been successful with numerous Frozen Four appearances, including a 4-overtime loss to Bowling Green in the 1984 Championship game – the longest championship game in the NCAA tournament's history, and three championships in 2011, 2018, and 2019.